 Information for landlords

-Please note: The self-service facility will be temporarily unavailable on the morning of Saturday 23 November for essential maintenance.
+Please note: the Council Tax and Benefits self-service facility will be unavailable on Saturday 22 May for essential maintenance.
 Please accept our apologies for any inconvenience this may cause.
-We expect the work to be completed by Saturday afternoon.

 Housing Benefit helps your tenant pay their rent if they are unemployed, unable to work or on a low income.

 If your tenant receives Universal Credit and their housing costs are included within this they are not eligible for Housing Benefit.

 Universal Credit is gradually replacing Housing Benefit for working age customers.
 If your tenant is working age they must claim through Universal Credit.